 The EAHRJ will promote and facilitate the application of knowledge from research to strengthen national and regional health policy and practice; development of human-resource capacities and skills; exchange and dissemination of health-research information; and advocacy of evidence generated from health research.
 Issues of the journal will include original articles, reviews, short communications, surveys, commentaries, supplementary issues, and reports, and cover a broad range of health and related aspects, including medicine, geo-medicine, dentistry, nursing, pharmacology, toxicology, pharmaceutical science, veterinary science, food science, environment, health-related agriculture science, and public health.

 The EAHRJ will be published three times a year online, at www.eahealth.org, and in hard copy.
 Hard copies will be distributed to all relevant stakeholders, such as government institutions and organisations, research institutions, academic institutions, relevant NGOs, civil society organisations, etc. We expect that this journal will add value to the various initiatives taken to improve health and wellbeing of the people of East Africa and the world in general.

-Vincent Mutabazi, MBChB, MSc, Rwanda Biomedical Center, Rwanda
+Vincent Mutabazi, MBChB, MSc; Rwanda Biomedical Centre, Rwanda

-The East African Health Research Journal is made possible by the support of the American People through the United States Agency for International Development (USAID) through the Knowledge for Health Project and the East African Community.
+The East African Health Research Journal is a no-fee, open-access, peer-reviewed journal published online at www.eahealth.org.
+It is published three times per year by the East African Health Research Commission, an institution of the East African Community, P.O.
+Box 350, Bujumbura, Burundi.
+The journal is made possible by the support of the American People through the United States Agency for International Development (USAID) (www.usaid.gov) and the East African Community (www.eac.int).
 EAHRJ is editorially independent and does not necessarily represent the views or positions of the East African Community.